I Confess. Like many others, I am a Foodie.

-Not sure what the official Webster or Wikipedia definition is, but I define it as someone who simply enjoys eating.
-This is NOT food addiction leading to obesity and a starring role on Reality TV kind of thing.
+Not sure what the official Webster or Wikipedia definition of that is, but I define it as someone who simply enjoys eating.
+This is not a food addiction-leading- to-obesity and a starring role on Reality TV kind of thing.

-What the world doesn’t know is that we are… eating our feelings.
+What the world doesn’t know is that we our eating our feelings.

-Girl please food aint never been as good as sex.
+Girl please, you tripping, food ain’t never been as good as sex.

-Today, Boomerism and Foodie are synonymous for many Golden Girls/Guys.
 Eating out, always a big part of any family gathering, now takes on an elevated meaning for ladies/lads of leisure.
-It has become the alternative to a date and often takes the form of meet ups, food/wine/beer tasting, food truck rodeos, etc .
+It has become the alternative to a date and often takes the form of meetups, food/wine/beer tasting, food truck rodeos, etc .

 And like the proverbial kid in a candy store, there are so many eateries to choose from…a plethora of tempting sights, smells and textures all designed to satisfy any craving/fantasy/heartbreak/disappointment/joy that life sends your way.